chriscarrollsmith/pyzotero-cli/README.md

 ## Configuration

-Before you can use `pyzotero-cli` to interact with your Zotero library (unless using the `--local` flag for a local Zotero instance), you need to configure it with your Zotero API key and library details.
+Before you can use `pyzotero-cli` to interact with your Zotero library (unless using the `--local` flag for a local read-only Zotero instance), you need to configure it with your Zotero API key and library details.

 The easiest way to get started is with the interactive setup: